artemave/vjs/README.md

 Vjs registers `omnifunc` for `require`/`import` path completion - `CTRL-X CTRL-O` - which gives you this:

 <img src="https://user-images.githubusercontent.com/23721/80413735-38752d80-88d0-11ea-8030-de1b17ee4796.gif" loading="lazy">

-Vjs comes with no bindings, but does add the following commands:

 #### `:VjsListDependents`